CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 Instantiate by mapping symbols to values (in half-turns)

 It is important to note that the units of the parameter values will still be in half-turns, and so may need conversion to/from radians if there is important semantic meaning to the parameter values.
-This can either be done at the point of interpreting the values, or by embedding the conversion into the :py:class`~pytket.Circuit`.
+This can either be done at the point of interpreting the values, or by embedding the conversion into the :py:class:`~pytket.Circuit`.

 .. jupyter-execute::